nikspyratos/toybox/README.md

 - Containers: I'm not intending to create a containerised setup for this, but if you'd like to contribute one, please do!
 - Test the scripts - feedback welcome!
-- Figure out how to make teams installable on Jetstream after-the-fact
 - Figure out if Larastan is unnecessary if PHP Insights potentially does more

 ---